homebysix/recipe-robot/DEVNOTES.md

         - display_name (string)
         - name (string)
         - unattended_install (bool)
-    - Process -> MunkiPkginfoMerger processor
     - Process -> MunkiImporter processor

 - Optional or conditional:
+- Process -> MunkiPkginfoMerger processor, if there is additional pkginfo
     - Process -> DmgCreator processor, if parent recipe produces a zip
     - Copy process to get the icon file into the repo?
     - Path to icon in pkginfo?